JetBrains/teamcity-documentation/topics/managing-two-factor-authentication.md

 * Changing user password and email
 * Generating access tokens

-> These actions are blocked only if an attacker makes them in the TeamCity UI.
+> These actions are blocked only if a user makes them in the TeamCity UI.
 TeamCity server still accepts modification requests sent via [REST API](teamcity-rest-api.md).
 >
 {type="note"}

 This behavior adds an extra layer of protection that prevents attackers who gain access to a user's account from modifying user settings and inflicting more damage.

 You can modify the duration of this interval via the `teamcity.2fa.sensitive.settings.access.duration` [internal property](server-startup-properties.md#TeamCity+Internal+Properties):
+{product="tc"}

 ```Plain Text
 teamcity.2fa.sensitive.settings.access.duration.seconds=45